hamdiallam/Solidity-RLP/README.md

 # RLP decoder/reader
   Currently support for solidity **v0.4.24**
-  Please raise issues for bugs, solidity updates.
+> Please raise issues for bugs, and solidity updates.
 I will be monitoring the solidity changelogs and updating this package accordingly

 ## Installation
-1. Install the dependencies `npm install solidity-rlp`.
+1. `npm install solidity-rlp` in the project directory.
 Make sure to install through npm for prompt updates!
-2. In the contract, `import "solidity-rlp/contracts/RLPReader.sol"`
+2. `import "solidity-rlp/contracts/RLPReader.sol"` in the desired smart contract.

+_See the example smart contract below_

 ## Usage
-The reader contract provides an interface to first take RLP encoded bytes and convert them into the an internal data structure, `RLPItem` through the function, `toRlpItem(bytes)`.
+The reader contract provides an interface to first take RLP encoded bytes and convert them into an internal data structure, `RLPItem` through the function, `toRlpItem(bytes)`.
 This data structure can then be destructured into the desired data types.